aalam-shah/INDUCTION-PROGRAMME-2025/README.md

 The next session was conducted by our volunteers.
 We sang songs and introduced ourselves to each other.
 It was a fun and interactive class where we also asked questions about our first year in college.
 It was truly a day full of learning and engagement.
 I attended all my classes and later returned home with new knowledge and great experiences.

+## DAY 8 (Aug 11,2025)

+Here’s the *corrected and polished version* of your Day 8 entry:

+---

+*Day 8 (August 11, 2025)*

+Finally, our class schedule was set, and we could now attend our lectures systematically.

+Our first lecture was conducted by Professor Sandeep Kaur Gill and it was about Maths.
+She explained the exam structure, marks distribution, and the syllabus.
+We also recalled some previous math concepts.
+The class ended smoothly.

+The next lecture was a P2P session taken by our volunteers.
+We learned more about C++ programming and grasped new information clearly.

+After that, we had our lunch break , and everyone enjoyed their meal together.

+Post-break, we returned to class as per the schedule.
+The next session was on Programming for Problem Solving, taught by Professor Jaswant Singh Taur.
+It was a highly engaging lecture.
+We listened attentively and understood the basics of “What is a computer"?.
+We were also provided with our own computer systems for hands-on practice.

+The final lecture of the day was conducted by our HoD ma’am.
+We truly enjoyed this class because of her *unique and engaging teaching style.
+She taught us about Electromagnetic Waves in a very interesting way.
+Later we have moved to our homes.